hail-is/hail/python/hail/docs/hailpedia/matrix_table.rst

 columns while concatenating rows together (similar to `cat` in Unix).

-In addition, Hail provides support for joining data from multiple sources together if the keys of each source are compatible (same order and type, but the names do not need to be identical) using Python's bracket notation ``[]``.
-The arguments inside the brackets are the destination key as a single value or a tuple if there are multiple destination keys.
+In addition, Hail provides support for joining data from multiple sources together if the keys of each source are compatible.
+Keys are compatible if they are the same type, and share the same ordering in the case where tables have multiple keys.

+If the keys are compatible, joins can then be performed using Python's bracket notation ``[]``.
+This looks like ``right_table[left_table.key]``.
+The argument inside the brackets is the key of the destination (left) table as a single value, or a tuple if there are multiple destination keys.

-For example, we can annotate rows with row fields from another matrix table or table.
+For example, we can join a matrix table and a table in order to annotate the rows of the matrix table with a field from the table.
 Let `gnomad_data` be a :class:`.Table` keyed by two row fields with type ``locus`` and ``array<str>``, which matches the row keys of `mt`:

     >>> mt_new = mt.annotate_rows(gnomad_ann = gnomad_data[mt.locus, mt.alleles])